Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 3. Configure and start transmit or receive streams.

         The operation will stall until the triggers fire.
-As such, sufficiently timeouts should be used to ensure the operations do not time out before the trigger signal is emitted by the master and received by the slaves.
+As such, sufficiently large timeouts should be used to allow the trigger signal to be emitted by the master and received by the slaves prior to libbladeRF returning BLADERF_ERR_TIMEOUT.

 4. Set fire-request on master trigger